tongwu-msft/azure-rest-api-specs/api-doc/keyvault/vault-ops-keys.md

 For more information, see [About Keys, Secrets, and Certificates](../about-keys-secrets-and-certificates.md) and [Authentication, requests and responses](../authentication--requests-and-responses.md).

 ---
-uid: management.azure.com/KeyVaultClient/2016-10-01/Vaults_Delete
+uid: management.azure.com/KeyVaultClient/2016-10-01/DeleteKey
-summary: Imports a key into the specified vault.
+summary: Deletes a key in the specified vault.
 parameters:
     - name: api-version
       description: Use the latest service version, 2016-10-01.
 ---

-Test text from Bruce for Vaults_Delete
+Test text from Bruce for DeleteKey

 ---
 uid: management.azure.com/KeyVaultClient/2016-10-01/ImportKey